Emurasoft/emurasoft.github.io/en/howto/plugin/plugin_snippets.md

 ${DefColor} The RGB value of the recently selected color.

 You can also create your own parameter in this form ${parameter\_name} where parameter\_name is not predefined in the above list.
-When a new user parameter is used, a dialog box appears where you can insert a new value, unless the value of a parameter can be saved in the Global Parameter tab of the
+When a new user parameter is used, a dialog box appears where you can insert a new value, unless the value of a parameter can be saved in the Global Parameter page of the
 Plug-in properties.

 ### Shell Codes